Contra Costa County Personal Injury Lawyers

 What Is The Statute Of Limitations For My Contra Costa Personal Injury Claim?

-In California personal injury cases, the general statute of limitations is two years, meaning lawsuits must be filed within two years of the injury-causing event.
+In California, the general statute of limitations for personal injury cases is two years, meaning lawsuits must be filed within two years of the injury-causing event.
 However, several exceptions exist under California law.

 Minor Victim